nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![DeleteActivityDiagram.png](images%2FDeleteActivityDiagram.png)

-The prompt for confirmation by the user seen here is also used in the `clear` command.
-The rationale behind this confirmation prompt was to ensure that users didn't end up losing precious data if they changed their minds later on or accidentally inputted the command.
+The user confirmation prompt shown here is also used in the `clear` command.
+This prompt is intended to help prevent accidental data loss by allowing users to confirm their decision, providing an opportunity to reconsider or correct any unintended command input.

 ## Planned enhancements